 At the time the EU was created, the first six countries to join used different forms of indirect taxes.
 It was then evident that if the market was to be unified, a single form of indirect taxation should be used throughout.

 Each country has also introduced reduced VAT rates in certain products, supplies or services such as food products, hospitality and medical equipment during the COVID19 pandemic.
-Especially during 2020 – 2021 many new temporary reduced rates where introduced to help businesses and individuals who were affected by COVID19
+Especially during 2020 – 2022 many new temporary reduced rates where introduced to help businesses and individuals who were affected by COVID19.
+Get updated about all new changes in rates or country policies in regards to Covid19 in our VAT updates section by clicking here.

 VAT (Value Added Tax) is also used internationally in countries such as Israel, Indonesia, Malaysia, Mexico etc. Should you wish to get information on Global VAT rates you can do so by visiting our page here.